-But, heralding the country’s first democratic elections, 1994 was pivotal – for the nation as a whole, and its wine industry.
+But, heralding the country’s first democratic elections, ’94 was pivotal – for the nation as a whole, and its wine industry.
 Long isolated due to its politics, South Africa’s wine industry suddenly saw an export boom.
-At home, wine started to become the choice of the middle classes, and – with popularity in both domestic and foreign markets – the industry finally had the impetus to focus on quality wine production.
+At home, wine started to become the choice of the middle classes.
+Finally, with popularity in both domestic and foreign markets – the industry had the impetus to focus on quality wine production.

 Today, South Africa is a country coming of vinous age, as the New Wave movement sweeps the nation onto the fine wine map.
-A generation of worldly-wise producers is seeking out cooler sites, pushing viticulture to its limits with an eye on sustainability, experimenting with different varieties, and forgoing high yields for old vines and better fruit.
+A fresh wave of worldly-wise producers is seeking out cooler sites, pushing viticulture to its limits with an eye on sustainability.
+They’re also experimenting with different varieties, and forgoing high yields for old vines and better fruit.

 While the Swartland provides blistering heat, Elgin is better known for its apples – which fetch more than four times the price of its grapes, making it challenging for winemakers like Richard to source fruit.
 Richard feels, however, that “as the coolest wine region in the Western Cape, it affords the opportunity for the grapes to really show a sense of place.”
 The landscape is dramatically different – in lieu of grand stretches of straw-shaded slopes, Elgin offers a quilt of lush greenery and orchards that could pass for Kent.

 The revolution has now spread beyond the Swartland and Elgin outposts, rippling into more famous regions.
-Stellenbosch and Franschhoek are the traditional home of quality dry wines in South Africa, housing many of the country’s leading wine estates and producing its most historically renowned bottles – Meerlust, Rustenberg and the legendary Pinotage producer Kanonkop, to name just a few.
+Stellenbosch and Franschhoek are the traditional home of quality dry wines in South Africa, housing many of the country’s leading wine estates and producing its most historically renowned bottles.
+Meerlust, Rustenberg and the legendary Pinotage producer Kanonkop call these regions home.
 But today, the energy that has pioneered viticulture in the Swartland and Elgin is invigorating Stellenbosch.

 No matter where you look, there’s an “amazing energy in the industry at the moment,” Mick Craven opines.
 This contagious dynamism is tangible in the wines being produced.
 This, combined with – as Mick describes it – an “old-vine treasure chest” makes for an exciting future, with almost endless possibilities for the no-longer nascent industry.